appistack/appistack-ng/README.md

 - Includes Polymer's core-elements & paper-elements, using vulcanize
 - Error handling that doesn't break `gulp watch`
 - Nice gulp-notify configuration, with different sounds for success & failure
-- Compiles Angular Templates into the $templateCache.
+- Compiles Angular Templates into the $templateCache, which makes your Angular App super snappy.

 ## Getting Started